HIGHER ON THE FOOD CHAIN

 If you want a cheap ice cream treat without compromising on taste, head to Kroger.
 Cheapism taste testers say the store-brand ice cream sandwiches have a pleasantly crunchy cookie shell and a creamy, sweet filling.
 Judges rated the Kroger brand over pricier ice cream sandwiches from Klondike and Nestlé.

 With a sweet flavor and lots of veggies, store-brand Safeway Signature Select Chunky Salsa was the winner of Cheapism's salsa taste test.
-However, taste testers also liked Trader Joe's Chunky Salsa and Walmart's Great Value Restaurant-Style Salsa, both of which are cheaper store-brand options.
+Taste testers also liked Trader Joe's Chunky Salsa and Walmart's Great Value Restaurant-Style Salsa, though, and both are cheaper store-brand options.

 Target's Market Pantry Ketchup is "remarkably similar" to Heinz for about half the price, according to Consumer Reports.
 Testers also liked Sam's Club ketchup, which they note is a bit less spicy.